FEATool Multiphysics

 While the solution process is running the Stop button will halt/pause the solver and plot the current solution state, while the Cancel button terminates the solution process and discards the current solution (note that it can take some time for the solver register a halt event and to stop).
 If the Close automatically checkbox is marked, the OpenFOAM control panel will be automatically closed after the solution process has finished, and FEATool will switch to Postprocessing Mode.

-During the solution process one can also switch between the Log and Convergence tabs to see and monitor the solver output log and convergence plots in real-time.
+During the solution process one can also switch between the Log and Convergence tabs to see and monitor the solver output log file and convergence plots in real-time.
 In the Convergence tab the error norm for the solution variables such as velocities, pressure, and turbulence quantities are plotted after each iteration and time step.
 A horizontal dashed gray line shows the convergence criteria at which point the solver will automatically stop (when reached by all solution variables).
 Note that for parallel simulations the convergence plots can be somewhat irregular due to the unordered log file output from parallel runs.

 The following solver parameters and settings can be modified and set through the OpenFOAM dialog box and control panel.